uccser/cs-field-guide/text/chapters/en-computer-graphics.md

 {comment end}

-{image computer-graphics/CG-i.png alt="The letter i enlarged to show the pixels used to create the word"}
+{image filename="vector-letter-with-outline.png" caption="The points used to create the letter 'g' in Google's logo"}

 In 3D graphics shapes are often stored using lines and curves that mark out the edges of flat surfaces, each of which is so small that you can't see them unless you zoom right in.

-{image computer-graphics/CG-e.gif alt="Comparison between a letter created using pixels to curves"}

 The lines and circles that specify an object are usually given using numbers (for example, a line between a given starting and finishing position or a circle with a given centre and radius).
 From this a graphics program must calculate which pixels on the screen should be coloured in to represent the line or circle.